SciBorgs/SciLib/src/main/kotlin/frc/sciborgs/scilib/stream/README.md

 ## Summary

-`Stream` is a functional interface that supports `map`, a function to apply a `(Double) -> Double` function to its output, addition with other Streams and scalar multiplication. `Stream` is lazy, meaning it only runs calculations when `get` is called.
+`Stream` is a functional interface that supports `map`, a function to apply a `(Double) -> Double` function to its output, basic operations with other Streams, and scalar transformations. `Stream` is lazy, meaning it only runs calculations when `get` is called.

 `SendableStream` is a class that implements `Stream` and `Sendable`, allowing for its use in networktables.
 All mapping and operations done to `SendableStream` return a new `SendableStream` with a modified `initSendable` method to allow for logging intermediary values.
 It can be obtained from a `Stream` using the `log` method.